Skip to Content

 The legs and thighs go back into the oven for about 15 to 20 minutes, or until the dark meat registers 180 degrees.

-Ina Garten's perfectly roasted turkey hits the spot every single time.
+Ina Garten's perfectly roasted Thanksgiving turkey hits the spot every single time.
 I love how easy this is to make and how wonderful it tastes.
 That dry brine really does it for me.

 Ina Garten's turkey recipe and her gravy and dressing can be found here.